Southwest passengers face delays after nationwide grounding

 Southwest urged customers to check on their flight status “and explore self-service options” for travel as the airline worked on restoring its operation.

 By midday on the East Coast, more than 40% of all Southwest flights were delayed, and the airline accounted for nearly two-thirds of all delays nationwide.
-On the positive side, Southwest had only about a dozen flights, according to FlightAware.
+On the positive side, Southwest had only about a dozen flights canceled, in line with other major airlines, according to FlightAware.

 Transportation Secretary Pete Buttigieg retweeted an FAA post about the ground stop, adding, “We are here to ensure passengers have strong protections when airline failures like this affect their plans.”
 He referred travelers to a Transportation Department checklist of passenger rights, and his press secretary pointed out that “no other airlines experienced disruptions.”